Reflections on ProWritingAid’s Crime Writers’ Week 2024

 What Hollywood should learn

-A special shout-out to Graham Bartlett for his presentation on “Creating Credible Crime Fiction”.
-As a former chief superintendent of Brighton and Hove police, Bartlett has extended knowledge of investigations, and it shows in the way he talks about crafting investigations for novels.
-Hence, his tips and insights are invaluable for making crime fiction authentic.
+A special shout-out to Graham Bartlett for his presentation on “Creating Credible Crime Fiction”, whose tips and insights are invaluable for making crime fiction authentic.
+As a former chief superintendent of Brighton and Hove police, Bartlett’s expertise shows in the way he talks about crafting investigations for novels.

-While I can never achieve perfect accuracy, I strive for credibility and authenticity in my writing.
+I try my best to be accurate in my writing.
 It drives me nuts when I see investigators sipping coffee in his casual clothes while they examine the corpse.
 That’s a forensic and legal nightmare!

 Recommended article